ballerina-platform/nballerina/docs/futuresubsets.md

 This are possible future subsets are subset [01](subset01.md).

 We will give them symbolic names until implemented.
 We may group some together.
 We only specify immediate dependencies of each subset.

 Subsets towards the end are less well worked out.

+Key idea here (compared to previous schemes) is to start by doing `any` rather than general unions.
+This keeps runtime type-checking simple.

 ## Subset any